joe-re/graphql-cost-calculator/README.md

 # GraphQL Query Cost Calculator

-This library provides query cost calculation for implemting rate limiting like [Github GraphQL API](https://docs.github.com/en/graphql/overview/resource-limitations).
+This library offers a means to calculate the cost of a query, facilitating rate limiting similar to the [Github GraphQL API](https://docs.github.com/en/graphql/overview/resource-limitations).

-NOTE: For now it only works for schemas that follow [GraphQL Cursor Connections Specification](https://relay.dev/graphql/connections.htm).
+NOTE: Currently, it's only compatible with schemas adhering to [GraphQL Cursor Connections Specification](https://relay.dev/graphql/connections.htm).

 ## Installation

-Install the package via npm or yarn.
+You can install the package using either npm or yarn.

 ```sh
 npm install graphql-cost-calculator